 Launched in 1996, the Human Rights and Business Roundtable was the first forum designed for multinational businesses and mainstream human rights organizations to discuss issues of common concern in an atmosphere of mutual respect, trust, and confidentiality.

-Today, the Roundtable meets quarterly and focuses largely on the extractive industry, although the lessons learned and case studies of the Roundtable provide value to all sectors.
+Today, the Roundtable meets throughout the year and focuses largely on the extractive industry, although the lessons learned and case studies of the Roundtable provide value to all sectors.

 Past events have focused on topics as diverse as training protocols for security forces, good governance, community and host government engagement, and application of the Voluntary Principles on Security & Human Rights in non-extractive sectors.